ki82/svn-revert-plugin/README.md

 Change Log
 ----------

-### 1.2
+### 1.2 (September 5, 2012)

-- Option to revert changes only if build contains exactly one commit.
+- Option to revert changes only if a broken build contains exactly one commit.

 ### 1.1 (August 29, 2012)